-Day-to-day management of the Fund's portfolio will be the responsibility of a team of fixed-income analysts and portfolio managers led by James C. Kelsoe, Jr., CFA.
+Day-to-day management of the Fund's portfolio will be the responsibility of a team led by James C. Kelsoe, Jr., CFA.
 Mr. Kelsoe joined the Adviser in 1991 and has been in the investment business since 1986.
-He manages two other registered investment companies that invest primarily in fixed-income securities.
+The team manages three openend funds and two closed-end funds that also invest primarily in fixed-income securities.

 The Adviser, located at 417 North 20th Street, Suite 1500, Birmingham, Alabama 35203, is a wholly-owned subsidiary of MK Holding, Inc., which is a wholly-owned subsidiary of Regions Financial Corporation.
-Regions Financial Corporation, a publiclyheld financial holding company, provides commercial and retail banking and other financial services in the areas of investment banking, asset management, mutual funds, trusts, securities brokerage, insurance, leasing and mortgage banking.
-The Adviser serves as investment adviser to the \$3 billion Regions Morgan Keegan Select Family of Mutual Funds, which consists of two money market funds, four fixed-income funds, six equity funds and one balanced fund.
-The Adviser also oversees \$7 billion in separately managed accounts.
+Regions Financial Corporation. a publicly-held financial holding company, provides commercial and retail banking and other financial services in the areas of investment banking, asset management, mutual funds, trusts, securities brokerage, insurance, leasing and mortgage banking.
+The Adviser serves as investment adviser to the \$5.4 billion Regions Morgan Keegan Select family of funds, which consists of two money market funds, five fixed-income funds, four equity funds, one balanced fund and two closed-end funds.
+The Adviser also oversees \$13 billion in separately managed accounts.
 The Adviser or its predecessors have been managing assets for registered investment companies since 1986.
-As of March 31, 2003, the Adviser and its affiliates had more than \$20 billion in assets under management.
+As of September 30, 2004, the Adviser and its affiliates had more than \$22.3 billion in assets under management.